ninbura/synergy-listener/README.md

 # remove task

-run the following command in the latest version of powershell
+run the following command in the latest version of powershell to remove the task if desired. **this will stop `current-computer.txt` from updating**.

 ```powershell
 Unregister-ScheduledTask -TaskName synergy-listener -Confirm:$false